wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/blog/2024-10-10-most-annoying-cookie-banner-contest.md

 ## What kind of contest is this?

-The goal here is simple: Make **THE MOST ANNOYING COOKIE BANNER** you can think of.
+The goal here is simple.
+Make **THE MOST ANNOYING COOKIE BANNER** you can think of.

 Cookie consent banners annoy us all.
 So we thought, why not have some fun with them?
 Here are a couple examples of what that might look like: